HOW TO AVOID GETTING OFFLOAD AT THE PHILIPPINES

 What is offloading?

 It is a process of barring a traveler from departing or leaving from a particular country.
-There have been many causes of offloading that vary from either being insufficient travel documentations or security issues.
+There have been many causes of offloading that vary from either being insufficient travel documentation or security issues.
 A face-to-face interview with the immigration official may be both frustrating and surprising.

 For every traveler who is fearful about being offloaded from the Philippines, the question remains: how to avoid it?